 Deliver Gratitude Day (9-12)

 This lesson focuses on the meaning and benefits of gratitude.
-Students research one aspect of gratitude in order to understand its relationship to health, happiness, or generosity.
-For their service project, students will decide how they can 'deliver gratitude' to a deserving person or group.
+Teens research one aspect of gratitude in order to understand its relationship to health, happiness, or generosity.
+For their service project, they decide how they can 'deliver gratitude' to a deserving person or group.
 They will then complete a service such as writing thank you notes.

 The learners will:

 - discuss examples of giving and receiving gratitude.